 Exploration of one area of textiles or fiber art such as papermaking, weaving, surface design or applied techniques in directed study with emphasis on development of a personal artistic voice in the media.
-Course is repeatable for credit; may be taken 3 times for a total of 9 credits.
-P: Art 355.

 ART 463.
 Advanced Jewelry/Metals.
 3 Credits.